 Four years later, Dwight Gooden, who would actually have a small part yet to play in the Yankee success story, was trying to extend his career, and he did so by taking the mound for the Devil Rays against the Yanks on May 8, 2000.
 Paul O’Neill‘s two-run fifth inning homer followed Clay Bellinger‘s singleton, as Andy Pettitte and the Yanks beat Doc and his new team, 5-4.

-The current switch-hitting Yankee first baseman, Mark Teixeira, had a tough day playing for the Rangers in the May 8, 2007 Texas/Yankees tilt in Yankee Stadium.
-The boxscore records that Teixeira went one-for-five with a double, but the two-base hit was a popup to no-man’s land in short center in the first inning, and therefater he was struck out four times, by Andy Pettitte, Scott Proctor, and Sean Henn.
+The retired switch-hitting Yankee first baseman, Mark Teixeira, had a tough day playing for the Rangers in the May 8, 2007 Texas/Yankees tilt in Yankee Stadium.
+The box score records that Teixeira went one-for-five with a double, but the two-base hit was a popup to no-man’s land in short center in the first inning, and thereafter he was struck out four times, by Andy Pettitte, Scott Proctor, and Sean Henn.
 First baseman Doug Mientkiewicz sparked two early rallies with singles; Derek Jeter had two hits, a run scored and two rbi’s; and Alex Rodriguez went yard for two in the 8-2 Yankee win.

 When the Yanks doubled up the Red Sox, 8-4, on May 8, 1994, the offensive fireworks were provided by sixth-inning back-to-back-to-back jacks from Danny Tartabull, Mike Stanley, and Gerald Williams.